 Hello Daevas,

-First, let's dive into the roadmap.
+First, let's talk about the roadmap.

 Until next time,